NuclearAtk/geacon_pro/README.md

 **We will continue to follow up the method of bypassing Anti-Virus and keep geacon_pro from being detected by Anti-Virus.
 We will also integrate the pen test tools which can bypass Anti-Virus.
 We hope that geacon_pro can be made into a cross-platform bypass Anti-Virus tool that is not limited to CobaltStrike native functions in the future.
 Discussions are welcome if you have relevant needs or ideas. your support and discussion is the driving force for us to move forward.**

+**!!!
+If you don’t want to use the exe compiled by geacon_pro, you can use this [project](https://github.com/WBGlIl/go-ReflectiveDLL) to convert geacon_pro into reflective dll/shellcode and then use the loader to load it.
+You can find the detail below. !!!**

 **This project is only for learning CobaltStrike protocol.
 Please do not use it for any illegal purpose, and the consequences arising therefrom shall be borne by yourself.**

 This project is developed by me and Z3ratu1.
 He has implemented a version of [geacon_plus](https://github.com/Z3ratu1/geacon_plus) that supports CobaltStrike version 4.0. geacon_pro supports version 4.1 and above.
 Functions of these two projects are almost same while encapsulation is slightly different.